JuliaLang/www.julialang.org/blog/2023/06/PSA-dont-use-threadid.md

 # See also ChunkSplitters.jl and SplittablesBase.jl for partitioning data

 tasks = map(data_chunks) do chunk
-    # Each chunk of your data gets its own spawned task that does its own local work and returns a result
+    # Each chunk of your data gets its own spawned task that does its own local, sequential work
     @spawn begin
         state = some_initial_value
         for x in chunk